Gold Miners: Is GDX Back?

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.

-Additional disclosure: Additional Note: We are also long call options regarding GDX, GDXJ, and various miners
+Additional disclosure: We are also long call options regarding GDX, GDXJ and various miners.